kwokwilliam/questionqueue/README.md

 **Users**

-`admin`: Users will be represented in the database as follows.
+`teacher`: Users will be represented in the database as follows.
 This is the model that will returned when a client requests, creates, or updates any user.
 ```
 {
   "id": "id_value",